siongui/goef/README.rst

 If your files are plain texts, you can use GenerateGoPackagePlainText_ instead of *GenerateGoPackage*.
-It is the same except that the file content is stored in plain text instead of base64 format, and the size will not increase 33% because of base64 encoding.
+It is the same except that the file content is stored in plain text instead of base64 format and no symlinks embedding, and the size will not increase 33% because of base64 encoding.

 GenerateGoPackagePlainTextWithMaxFileSize_ is the same as GenerateGoPackagePlainText_ except the output file size cannot be over the given